diyaapoulkar-alt/statement/statement.md

 The architecture functions like a specialized translator operating within a pipeline: the user speaks their interests (topic and language) to the Python core, which translates that request into the specific format needed by the external news service.
 The news service sends the raw data back, and the Python core then filters and formats the results before delivering the highly specific news back to the user.

-Design decision and Rationale
+Design decision and Rationale:
 The design of the Smart News Assistant is centred on creating a highly personalized and efficient news retrieval system.
 The decisions made regarding architecture, technology, and data handling are directly aimed at fulfilling the system's core requirement: providing the news about the entered topic based on user-specified filters.

-Implementation details
+Implementation details:
 The implementation details of the Smart News Assistant cover the specific technology, libraries, functions, and logical steps used to gather user input and fetch news data.
 The entire project is made in python.
 1. Technology Stack and External Dependencies
 • Programming Language: The Smart News Assistant is implemented entirely in Python.